wavemaker/docs/learn/how-tos/microfrontends-iframe.md

     }
     ```
-4. At runtime, access the localhost and navigate to the department page, we will see that the department app gets loaded as expected.
+4. At runtime, access the localhost and navigate to the department page, we will see that the iframe loads the department as expected.

  ![/learn/assets/microfrontends-iframes/hr-final-app.png](/learn/assets/microfrontends-iframes/hr-final-app.png)